Back to Observability guides

 }

-Besides the LogsData, ResourceLogs, and ScopeLogs which perform a similar function of organizing log data in a hierarchical manner similar to the corresponding items in the trace and metrics data model, the main thing to pay attention to is the LogRecord object which is the fundamental unit representing a single log entry.
+Besides the LogsData, ResourceLogs, and ScopeLogs entities which perform a similar function of organizing log data in a hierarchical manner similar to the corresponding items in the trace and metrics data model, the main thing to pay attention to is the LogRecord object which is the fundamental unit representing a single log entry.

 It consists of of the following attributes: